cunarist/rinf/documentation/docs/running-and-building.md

 flutter build web
 ```

-### Deploying On a Web Server

-When deploying your web app, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
+When deploying your web app on a web server, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
 These headers enable web browsers using your website to gain access to `SharedArrayBuffer` web API, which is something similar to shared memory on the web.

 - [`Cross-Origin-Opener-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy): `same-origin`
 - [`Cross-Origin-Embedder-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy): `require-corp`.